jayesh15111988/JKFancySignature/README.md

 - ```- (void)undoSignature;```
 Method to undo signature.
 This method does undo created signature with animation by sketching it backwards.
+Note that this feature is only available for regular signature.

 - ```- (void)clearPreviousSignature;```
 To clear the previously made signature and prepare view for new one.